Related Post: Early Autumn Canoe Tripping In the Heart Of Temagami

 After the portage from Bob Lake to Diamond Lake, we had originally planned to paddle up the north arm of the Lake that same afternoon to check out the pictographs.
 Having done a less-than-satisfactory job of documenting the rock painting site on our last visit in 2009, this time we planned on doing better!
 However, the wind and the waves had their own agenda, so we ended up camping on a small island at the south end of the arm.
 We hoped that by the next morning there would be less wind and no rain.

-- Click here to open a Google Map view of Diamond Lake and area.
+- Click here to open a Google Map view of Diamond Lake and the surrounding area.

 - Download the 041 P 01 Obabika Lake 1:50000 topographical map here.